KabbAmine/myVimFiles/README.md

 # MyVimFiles

-This repo contains the vimrc that I've done and still doing with *love* for more than 2 years now, and also some other vim folders.
+This repo contains my vim configuration that I've done and still doing with :heart: for more than 2 years now, and some other vim folders.

+It works on both GNU/Linux and Windows (But may be better in GNU/Linux).

+I'm not a vim master, but my configuration works great for me so feel free to use it, improve it, love it or hate it...
+The choice is yours :sunglasses:.

 ![My vim](.img/myVim.png)

-This configuration is personal, so you should remove some things to make it work great for you.
-It works on both GNU/Linux and Windows (But may be better in GNU/Linux).

 ## Requirements